 Mike Blevins

-Of the seven chickadee species in North America, two call the Blue Ridge home – Black-capped (northern region) and Carolina (southern region) with overlap between.
 The dividing line is loosely in the mid-Appalachians with the Carolina Chickadee usually found at lower elevations in those areas.
 Shared zones and interbreeding make identification challenging since they also learn each other’s songs.

 The name for this cheerful and active species likely relates to the human translation of its alarm call: “chick-a-dee-dee-dee.”

 A sociable songbird, this member of the tit family Paridae enjoys suet and black oil sunflower seeds.
 This makes them a feeder-favorite.
-They also include insects, small fruits, and berries in their diet while foraging upside-down, sideways, and in midair.
+They also include insects, small fruits and berries in their diet while foraging upside-down, sideways and in midair.
 Chickadees have been seen storing and retrieving food.

 After forming pairs in autumn, they often live and travel in small flocks with other small birds during winter.
 In spring, both sexes prepare a cavity for a nest, which is built by the female.
-For nesting boxes, locate them five to fifteen feet in the air with the 1 1/8” entrance hole facing away from general wind direction.
+For nesting boxes, locate them five to fifteen feet in the air with the 1 1/8” entrance hole facing away from the general wind direction.
 The box should measure 5 ½” square.

 It’s thought that ‘dees might mate for life.

-Conservation Note: Numbers stable and widespread in the Blue Ridge.
+Numbers stable and widespread in the Blue Ridge.

 ABOUT THIS SERIES:

 “Birds of the Blue Ridge” showcases frequently seen and rare birds across the southern Appalachian region.
-For over three decades, Angela Minor has traveled with binoculars and field guides across the continental U.S., Alaska, the Caribbean, and seven European countries.
-She is a travel and nature freelance writer for several regional and national print magazines, and also created and authored the state park birding series for Bird Watcher’s Digest.
+For over four decades, Angela Minor has traveled with binoculars and field guides across the continental U.S., Alaska, the Caribbean and seven European countries.
+She is a contributing editor with BRC magazine and a freelance writer, penning travel and nature feature articles for several regional and national print publications.
+Angela created and authored the state park birding series for Bird Watcher’s Digest.

 Read More by Angela Minor: BlueRidgeCountry.com/AngelaMinor